kmiura-1002/elasticsearch-index-migrate/README.md

 * [`elasticsearch-index-migrate validate:template [FILE]`](#elasticsearch-index-migrate-validatetemplate-file)
 * [`elasticsearch-index-migrate version`](#elasticsearch-index-migrate-version)

-## `elasticsearch-index-migrate baseline`
+## `elasticsearch-index-migrate baseline [NAME]`

-Create a baseline in migration_history if you were running Elasticsearch before the tool was implemented.
+Create a baseline in migration_history if you were running Elasticsearch before the tool was implemented.(´・ω・｀)ｼｮﾎﾞｰﾝ

 ```
 USAGE
-  $ elasticsearch-index-migrate baseline
+  $ elasticsearch-index-migrate baseline [NAME]

+ARGUMENTS
+  NAME  migration index or template name.

 OPTIONS
   -C, --elasticsearch_cloudid=elasticsearch_cloudid    Connect to Elasticsearch with the value set in the